junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 Mary assumes they're in relationship, mother-son-in-law talk

-### 111.【destiel】S11E18 "slapped by a girl wearing a zorro mask"【R级】
+### 111.【destiel】S11E18 "slapped by a girl wearing a zorro mask"（R级）

 Dean: There's times I want to get slapped during sex by a girl wearing a Zorro mask, that doesn't make it a good idea.